 Your Generac generator is a sophisticated piece of equipment, and its maintenance requires more than just a basic mechanical skillset.
 When you partner with a certified dealer, you get access to factory-trained technicians.
 These aren’t just general electricians; they are specialists who have completed rigorous training programs designed by Generac.
 They understand the specific electrical and mechanical systems of your generator model inside and out.
 This expert knowledge means they can spot potential issues that others might miss, perform precise diagnostics, and complete generator maintenance efficiently and correctly.
 It’s the best way to ensure your generator is serviced according to the manufacturer’s exact standards, keeping it running reliably for years.

-Use Genuine Generac Parts
+The Importance of Genuine Generac Parts

 Using the right parts is just as important as having the right technician.
 Certified dealers exclusively use genuine Generac OEM (Original Equipment Manufacturer) parts for all repairs and maintenance.
 These parts are engineered specifically for your generator, guaranteeing a perfect fit and optimal performance.
 While generic or aftermarket parts might seem like a way to save a little money, they can cause compatibility issues, reduce efficiency, and even void your warranty.
 Sticking with genuine parts ensures every component works together seamlessly, just as the engineers at Generac intended.
 This commitment to quality protects the longevity and reliability of your Generac generator investment.

-Receive Priority Service During Outages
+Get Priority Service During an Outage

 When a big storm is on the horizon, the last thing you want is to be at the bottom of a long waiting list for service.
 One of the most valuable benefits of having a maintenance plan with a certified dealer is receiving priority service.
 Customers with active plans are placed at the front of the line, especially before and during major weather events when demand for service skyrockets.
 This means if an unexpected issue arises, you get help faster.
 This peace of mind is invaluable, ensuring that a technician is available for generator service and repair when you need it most, keeping your family safe and your lights on.